subham-04/speed-typer/README.md

 # speed-typer

-For desktop and tabs only
+Recomended to open through Desktop or Tabs only